larssb/HealOps/healOps.ReadMe.md

     * Use the New-HealOpsTaks cmdlet to create a job for invoking HealOps on the IT Service/Entity
         * Refer to the file you created in step (1).

+2 The HealOpsConfig.json file

+    * Used for configuring an instance of HealOps.
+    * Here-in you configure e.g.
+        * The reporting system backend used.
+Possible values are so far (171030)
+            * OpenTSDB

 ### The *.Repairs.ps1 file

 1 Naming: